Program: B.S., Engineering Management

 In addition to the required Major Program Courses, Engineering Management majors must satisfactorily complete General Education Plan R requirements and take courses in Analytical Reading and Expository Writing (3 units); Oral Communication (3 units), Title 5 – U.S. History and Local Government (6 units); Arts and Humanities (6 units); Social Sciences (3 units); and Comparative Cultural Studies (6 units).
 All other GE requirements are met through completion of courses in the major.
 6 of the General Education Plan R units must be at the Upper Division.

-Students are required to complete 1 Upper Division Subject Explorations or Title 5 course that satisfies the Information Competency requirement.
+Students are required to complete one Upper Division Subject Explorations or Title 5 course that satisfies the Information Competency requirement.

 Students should carefully consult the 4-year plan of their major and confer with their faculty advisor when selecting their General Education Plan R courses.